Skip to Content

 It's safe to say that most people are more familiar with the sound of their smoke alarm then with the sound of their CO alarm.
 Just what kind of noises do CO alarms make?

-This means there is CO present and you must leave the building, ensure the building is being evacuated and call 9-1-1, NOW!
+This means there is CO present and you must leave the building, ensure the building is being evacuated and call 9-1-1, immediately.

 This is a feature on some models that plug into an electrical outlet and that have a battery back up.
 This noise is to alert you that the device has become unplugged from the wall and on battery power only and backup power may not be available when you need it.
 The alarm needs to be plugged in now!

-This is a feature on every CO alarm.
-It means that the devices battery is low or the unit is malfunctioning.
-The battery must be replaced NOW!
-If replacing the battery does not help its time to get a new CO alarm NOW!
+Devices battery is low or the unit is malfunctioning.
+Replace the battery immediately.
+If replacing the battery does not help its time to get a new CO alarm.

 Carbon Monoxide (CO) Safety